 The top mediation professionals at Weinberger Law Group’s Mediation Center are deeply thankful for the privilege of helping those going through divorce arrive at a place of peace and joy.
-Contact us today for a free consultation.
+Contact us today for an initial consultation.

 In previous posts, we’ve talked about different ways to structure divorce mediation based on various factors.
 Some of these factors include complicated financial scenarios, family home issues, and child custody disputes.
 Potential power imbalances or high degrees of conflict between divorcing spouses are also important concerns.
 Over the next few months, we will introduce three couples, each of whom is dealing with one or more of these issues.
 Their stories are fictional, but the couples possess multiple characteristics of actual clients.
 If you have some things in common with any of these couples, you may be able to use their experiences as a blueprint for how to move forward with mediation in your own divorce.
 Read more

 Since the beginning of 2015, we have been following one couple, Derek and Stacey, through the divorce mediation process.
 As the year comes to a close, they are wrapping things up.
 They have worked out a Marital Settlement Agreement (MSA) and will soon receive their final judgment of divorce.
 Thanks to a positive and productive mediation experience, both Stacey and Derek are satisfied with their settlement terms.
 They are functioning amicably in their new relationship as single co-parents, their children are thriving, and they are both looking forward to bright new futures.
 Read more